 I’ve done several coffee tours during my time in Colombia, so I had a handle on the plant to cup process, but I still learned a lot during the tour.
-In particular, I learned more about how the industry works and the different grades of quality of coffee.
-Of course, the highest quality beans are reserved for export, but they do keep some on hand that you can buy at the end of the tour and take home to enjoy later.
+In particular, I learned more about how the industry works and the different grades of coffee.
+Of course, the highest quality beans are reserved for export, but they do keep some on hand that you can buy at the end of the tour and take home to enjoy later (also highly recommended!).

 The tour takes about 45 minutes, and you get a cup of coffee before and after.
 Even if like me, you’ve done the coffee plantation tour before, it’s still worth it to see the machinery and gleam some nuggets of extra wisdom.

 The craft brewery Cervecería Nevada is also on-site, and while they weren’t offering tours of the brewery while we were there, you could sample the beers.
-After Marinka, La Victoria is in my opinion the other must do activity in Minca, especially if you’re a coffee and beer lover like me!
+For a coffee and beer lover like me, Marinka and La Victoria are the two can’t miss things to do in Minca, Colombia.

 Visit Casa Elemento

-As mentioned above, we didn’t stay at Casa Elemento but wanted to check it out.
+We didn’t stay there but wanted to check it out.
 It is about a 3 hour hike, but we arranged for a couple moto-taxis to take us up and wait for us before taking us on the La Victoria with a stop at Los Pinos, a lookout higher up in the mountains.

-It cost 10,000 pesos for a day pass to enter and includes a beer or other drink.
+It cost 10,000 pesos for a day pass to enter and includes a beer, coffee, juice or other drink.
 We spent an hour or so exploring the property and chilling out on the giant hammocks while enjoying the view.
 It was a neat place to check out even if, like us, you don’t want to stay there.